 Jon Atack and Steven Hassan have been the Jimmy Swaggart and Billy Graham of the Anti-Cult Movement for well neigh 40 years now, and I hear they’re just about ready to get some science to back up what they’ve been preaching to vulnerable Exes – real soon now!

-So it’s no wonder Jon and Steve got together to attack sociologists who have done a lot of science on minority religions for the last 40 years.
+So it’s no wonder Jon and Steve got together to attack sociologists who have done a lot of scientific research on minority religions for the last 40 years.

 Here’s their video discussing two sociologists, Gordon Melton, Distinguished Professor of American Religious History at Baylor University in Waco, Texas.
 And Eileen Barker, Emeritus Professor of Sociology and the study of Religion at the London School of Economics.

-Here’s their take-down of the careers these 2 sociologists, accusing them of all kinds of smears.
+Here’s their take-down of the careers these 2 sociologists, smearing them recklessly with all kinds of crimes.

-Watch this video to see how they are going to try to get you to discredit their work:
+Watch this video to see how they try to convince you to discredit their work: